raspberrypilearning/becca-test-project/en/step_4.md

 --- /task ---

 --- task ---
-Duplicate your pattern costume and fill in each colour.
+Right click to duplicate your pattern costume and fill in each colour.
 You might want to make the colours a bit different from the kit so that they stand out.

 ![Scratch editor - making pattern on shirt](images/pattern.png)
 --- /task ---